 Never use uncategorized categories, if that is the case why even name it.
 Know your niche and setup some categories.
-To find categories, hover over posts on the left hand side and select categories in the drop down.
-You only need the name, don’t worry about the slug and discerption.
+To find categories, hover over posts on the left hand side in your back end and select categories in the drop down.
+You only need the name, don’t worry about the slug and description.

 9. Promoting your blog with no posts

-You will get many different answers for this one and it varies. if I write a 10k word post (like this one here), I would be ok promoting my blog with just that one post on it.
+You will get many different answers for this one and it varies. if I write a 10k word post, I would be ok promoting my blog with just that one post on it.
 But it is better to have a few posts up before you go into full on promoting it.
 Ten is a good start, your site will still look like a newbie’s, but if it is quality it is ok.
 After all, you will not be found if no one here’s of you.